abhyuday26/blogs_site/README.md

 # Django Blog Platform

-A fully functional Blog/Article platform built with Django.
+A fully functional Blog/Article platform built with Django and Bootstrap.

 ## Features